thiagola92/thiagola92.github.io/blog/2024-06-22-game-stream-industry/index.md

 I don't know how developers attack this...
 They invest less in long immersive moments?
 They do more short content?
 They always assume that the player is a streamer?
 I mean, you can't just ignore the fact that a streamer could badmouth your game (this can affect sales, right?).

-::: note
+:::note
-EDIT: It's always good to see that streamers know that this is something that can happen.
+It's always good to see that streamers know that this is something that can happen.

 https://youtu.be/5LtQAcGxQlM?t=193
 :::